RyanMatCook/mrrmc-site/blog/2021-11-30 Luno Trading Bot - Setup and Authentication/index.md

 }
 ```

 Now in the worker, instantiate the client and pass it the key and secret you saved in your appsettings.json earlier.
-Your worker Execute function should look like the following:
+Your worker class body should look like the following:

 ```
+private readonly ILogger<Worker> _logger;
+private readonly IConfiguration _config;

+public Worker(ILogger<Worker> logger, IConfiguration config) {
+    _logger = logger;
+    _config = config;
+}

 protected override async Task ExecuteAsync(CancellationToken stoppingToken) {
     while (!stoppingToken.IsCancellationRequested)